Faster shortest-path algorithms using the acyclic-connected tree: Shortest paths from the A-C tree

-Our method, which we call Recursive Dijkstra's, is described in Algorithm~\ref{alg:recursive_dijkstra_main}.
-The idea is simply that, upon visiting a node $a$, we first recursively search its children $K^a_1,K^a_2,\dots,K^a_m$, where again we search recursively when we reach new nodes.
-Each component $K^a_i$ contains its own priority queue, which are updated individually.
+We will begin with Algorithm~\ref{alg:recursive_dijkstra_main}, which we call Recursive Dijkstra.
+The idea is simply that, upon visiting a node $a$, we first recursively search its children $K^a_1,K^a_2,\dots,K^a_m$ in the A-C tree, where again we search recursively when we reach new nodes.
+Each component $K^a_i$ contains its own priority queue, which is updated individually.